allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 4 - Managing Data and Processes/README.md

 ### Obtaining the Output of a System Command
 * The **host** command converts a host name to an IP address and vice versa.
 * The **decode function** applies an encoding to transform the bytes into a string.
-  * It uses a UTF-8 encoding by
+  * It uses a UTF-8 encoding by default.

 ---